 - Normally, the size of CV is two or more than two pages.
 On the other hand, the length of a cover letter does not exceed one page.

 - A CV cannot modify according to the job, it remains same for all jobs, whereas a cover letter can be modified according to the job.

 CV and Cover Letter are complementary documents.
-Cover Letter gives an overview of the person’s accomplishments and shows the skills, competencies, experience and qualifications that fulfil the recruiter’s criteria.
+Cover Letter gives an overview of the person’s accomplishments and shows the skills, competencies, experience and qualifications that fulfill the recruiter’s criteria.
 CV is the well-organized document which gives each and every detail about the background and skills of an individual.
-The content, format and language used, in the two documents have a great impact on the reader’s mind.
+The content, format, and language used, in the two documents have a great impact on the reader’s mind.
 So, it would be beneficial, if the sender prepares the two documents in such a way that will impress the reader.